 Our response during and after emergencies ensures that people are empowered to strengthen their communities from within.
 Now, and for the future.

 As the war in Syria continues with no end in sight, the resulting humanitarian crisis has left millions of children and families suffering the consequences.
 We're working to support some 2.5 million people affected by the crisis, including around 470,000 people inside Syria whom we provide with lifesaving food and relief every month.

-We have responded to almost every global natural disaster in the last 20 years, including the Nepal earthquake, Typhoon Haiyan in the Philippines, the Japan tsunami, the Haiti earthquake, the hunger crisis in the Horn of Africa, and the Indian Ocean tsunami.
+We have responded to almost every global natural disaster in the last 20 years, including the Hurricane in Haiti, the Nepal earthquakes, Typhoon Haiyan in the Philippines, the Japan tsunami, the Haiti earthquake, the hunger crisis in the Horn of Africa, and the Indian Ocean tsunami.

-Our seasoned emergency responders work through conflict in Gaza and are on the ground in Ukraine, Iraq, South Sudan and the Central African Republic distributing critical supplies and protecting families uprooted by ongoing violence.
+Our seasoned emergency responders work through conflict in places like Yemen, Gaza, Ukraine, Iraq, South Sudan and the Central African Republic to distribute critical supplies, protect families uprooted by ongoing violence, and help communities rebuild.

 All stories about Emergency response

-Lebanon, Syria: New coats for Syrian refugee kids
+Jordan, Lebanon, Syria: Q+A: How we're protecting Syrian refugee kids

 Our child protection expert in Jordan and Lebanon explains what their life is like and what Mercy Corps is doing to keep them safe.

 Jordan, Syria: Rallying local support to help Syrian refugees